There are many adages from a by-gone era that need to be resurrected for the benefit of today’s youth.

 - It is not only who you are but what you stand for that counts.

 Aesop’s Fables are probably not politically correct by today’s opinions, along with multitudes of earlier authors who are cancelled by this ‘woke’ generation, so that the collective wisdom of the ages is not available to our rising generation.
 A whole generation of youth would do well to learn about The Boy who Cried Wolf, The Hare and the Tortoise, and many other examples of ancient wisdom.
-“Let not him that puts on his armour boast like he that takes it off” 1K 20:11.
+“Let not him that puts on his armour boast like he who takes it off” 1K 20:11.

 In debate, one should pay attention not only to what a person says but also to what they do not say.
 However, this requires a broad knowledge of a subject, showing why a young person’s opinion is likely to be unbalanced and why one needs to become a zugologist.